rdammkoehler/DockerKata/30_rename_container.md

 ## Intent

 The purpose of this kata is to familiarize yourself with the process of renaming an existing container.

 ## Overview

-In this exercise we will create a container and then rename it, using `docker ps -a` to show the changes.
+In this exercise, we will create a container and then rename it, using `docker ps -a` to show the changes.
 We will then delete the container.

 ## Kata Steps